 Less manual work: If you set up these rules you will have the expense account field pre-filled in 'Bookkeep>Prepare'

 Bookkeep and export to DATEV

 Export card payments

-If you export a card payment, then Spendesk will create both a bill in DATEV Unternehmen Online with the status 'paid'
+If you export a card payment, then Spendesk will create a bill in DATEV Unternehmen Online with the status 'paid'